 3.1 Thurrock has had a Better Care Fund Plan and associated Section 75 Agreement in place since 2015-16.
 To date, the requirement has been to produce a yearly plan but this has been set aside during the COVID emergency.
-This report asks Cabinet to agree to the Council entering in to the Better Care Fund Section 75 Agreement for the current year 2021/22 in line with NHS England guidance.
+The Cabinet of Thurrock Council has agreed to enter into the Better Care Fund Section 75 Agreement for the current year 2021/22 in line guidance received from NHS England.
 The Agreement which will also be required in subsequent years will be subject to the Council's annual budget setting arrangements, and any changes to the Section 75 can be made with agreement of both parties - Thurrock Council and NHS Thurrock CCG.